 Unsecured Loans are like personal loans, but based on the creditworthiness of your business, and don’t involve holding any of your assets as security.
 Loans are repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.

 Modern lenders can provide fast unsecured lending, but you might need to provide a Personal Guarantee.

-You usually can’t borrow more than one month’s turnover without security, and most Unsecured loan providers will not lend more than £250,000.
+You usually can’t borrow more than one month’s turnover without security, and most Unsecured Finance providers will not lend more than £250,000.
 For a new business operation, many lenders might only be prepared to offer a Secured Loan.